thilde/future-tbd/README.md

 5. The acceptance criteria is clearly defined

 ###Estimating
-The team completed a relative size estimating activity on [planningpoker.com](https://www.planningpoker.com)
+The team completed a relative size estimating activity using [PlanITpoker](http://www.planitpoker.com/)